Gal Gun: Double Peace: Release

 Gal Gun: Double Peace was released on PlayStation 4 and PlayStation Vita in Japan on August 6, 2015, by publisher Alchemist.
 An international release of these versions was carried out by the publisher PQube.
 The company promised the game would be uncensored from the original Japanese product, remaining completely intact, a rarity for a game of this subject matter.
 The game was widely available in various chains throughout Europe, but North America saw a limited release, exclusive to VGP.ca for Canada and Amazon.com for the United States.
 Rice Digital primarily handled the British sale, offering both a standard edition and a collectors edition, titled the Mr Happiness edition.
 This set includes a wall scroll, artbook, soundtrack, bonus downloadable content, and a screen cleaner in the shape of female undergarments.
 Rice also offered the North American version of the game.
 Conversely, the Canadian distribution was handled by Video Games Plus.
 VGP offered standard copies as well as an exclusive edition of their own, dubbed the 'launch edition'.
 This included a copy of the game alongside an artbook.
-Rice charged $50 for the Vita edition, while asking $65 for the PlayStation 4 version.
-The Mr Happiness limited edition cost either $95 or $100, dependent on platform.
-VGP asked similar prices for the standard set, while asking an additional $10 for the launch edition.
 Amazon only sold the standard editions.

 For 2016, the English version of the game was originally to be released on July 15 in Europe and 19 in North America, but were delayed to July 29 and August 2, respectively, due to "manufacturing delays"; PQube later moved the European release date to July 22.

 On July 27, EB Games, who had exclusive rights to distribute the game in Australia, started pulling copies from stores, as well as Senran Kagura: Estival Versus, leaving Australians with only the options of importing or downloading it via PlayStation Store.

-The North American Vita version garnered some attention around release due to a humorous misprint on the game box.
-The game, rated 'M' for Mature (17+) by the ESRB is incorrectly labeled on the back as 'E' for Everyone (6+), but with the correct description of "sexual content".
+The North American Vita version garnered some attention around release due to a misprint on the game box.
+The game, rated 'M' for Mature (17+) by the ESRB was incorrectly labeled on the back as 'E' for Everyone (6+), but with the correct description of "sexual content".
 Due to the game's exclusivity to online retailers in the region, the title was not recalled.
+A similar occurrence happened years earlier when Atelier Meruru: The Apprentice of Arland was first released in Japan with an A (All Ages) rating, which would then later be revoked and would be given a B (Ages 12+) rating in the re-release from CERO instead.

 A Microsoft Windows port was released via Steam on September 27, 2016.

 A Nintendo Switch port was released on March 17, 2022.
+It was also stated to include DLCS and a new opening cinematic on the back of physical copies of Gal*Gun Double Peace.